 Snow Blower Performance

 Expectations are higher for more powerful electric snow blowers.
-One snow blower review named the GreenWorks 26032 the best snow thrower in the electric-powered segment largely because of its cutting path and throw rate; the review adds that it handily cleared snow up to 10 inches deep during field tests.
-Many users posting on Amazon, including those who live in snowbelt regions, echo this assessment but do suggest getting to it before the snowfall exceeds 8 inches.
-A few snow thrower reviews caution that this model does better with dry, powdery snow than heavy, wet snow.
+One snow blowers review site named the GreenWorks 26032 the best snow thrower in the electric-powered segment largely because of its cutting path and throw rate; the review adds that it handily cleared snow up to 10 inches deep during field tests.
+Many users posting on Amazon, including those who live in snowbelt regions, echo this assessment but do suggest getting to it before the snowfall exceeds eight inches.
+A few reviews caution that this model does better with dry, powdery snow than heavy, wet snow.
 Another of our picks, the WORX WG650, likewise beats expectations given its low price and light weight, according to reviews.
-Users' posts on Snow Blowers Direct praise the results with light to moderate snow, and sometimes with accumulations that rise above the 9-inch intake.
+Users' posts on Snow Blowers Direct praise the results with light to moderate snow, and sometimes with accumulations that rise above the nine-inch intake.
 One user reports, without complaining, that a 10-inch layer required two passes and another notes that the very thin layer of snow left behind is easily eliminated with a sprinkling of salt or snow-melt product.